-Protection of Confidential Company Information and Personal Data

-Suppliers must strictly adhere to all confidentiality obligations.
-Suppliers may not access, use, remove, copy or share confidential Company information or personal data without a legitimate business purpose and prior written approval from the Company.
-Confidential information includes proprietary information regarding business activities, geological and geophysical information, processes and trade secrets and financial performance, as well as any nonpublic information that might be of use to competitors or harmful to the Company or its business partners if disclosed.
+Protection of Confidential Company Information and Personal Data geological and geophysical information, processes and trade secrets and financial performance, as well as any nonpublic information that might be of use to competitors or harmful to the Company or its business partners if disclosed.
 Suppliers must be familiar with and abide by laws and regulations that govern the collection, use and disposal of personal data, including wage, salary, benefits and other confidential information related to the Company employees, contractors, directors, shareholders, royalty owners, customers and other business partners.
 Suppliers must ensure the confidentiality of this information and return all confidential information and personal data after their relationship with the Company ends.